Becoming fully distributed

 Testlio has two critical components: a global freelance tester network, and a growing team of full-time people.
 This setup allows us to offer scalable services in various languages and locations, and we have recruited freelance testers from all over the world since the beginning of the company.

 However, it wasn’t always this way for our full-time TestLions.
 It was only a few years ago that we fully committed to having full-time people follow this same global, “distributed by design” model.
 Up to that point our main hubs were in the US and Estonia, with physical offices in San Francisco, Tallinn and Tartu.
 But, even before the pandemic, we realized that for Testlio to achieve its full potential — including scaling our commitment to building a truly diverse workforce — we had to think bigger.
-So, we let two of our offices wind down, and are now remodeling Tallinn into something entirely different (more on that later).
+So, we let two of our offices wind down, and changed the purpose of the Tallinn space into something entirely different (more on that later).

 As people started working from their homes during the pandemic, we had the advantage of being set up for work-from-home success already.
 It didn’t matter if we were all in the same location or not; the virtual distance was the same for everyone.
 But, working from home isn’t enough, and we’ve continued to explore and push the boundaries of what remote work can be.
 That has resulted in us moving towards several new workplace concepts — and there are two we’d like to share today: Work From Region, and Office as Center.